intelligencebank/tika/README.md

 ```
 - Edit tika-parsers/src/main/java/org/apache/tika/parser/ocr/TesseractOCRParser.java, comment everything in `checkInitialization`
 - `mvn install  -Dossindex.fail=false -DskipTests=true`
-- On the server `apt-get install tesseract-ocr tesseract-ocr-eng tesseract-ocr-fra` ...(and all the other useful languages)
+- On the server `apt-get install tesseract-ocr tesseract-ocr-eng tesseract-ocr-fra` ...(and all the other useful languages, simply put `tesseract-ocr-all` for all the available languages)

 ## Exec
 ### Default (no ocr nor extractInlineImages)